isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-anchor-a-trampoline/index.md

 .
 First, well discuss the steps you need to follow when anchoring your trampoline, and then well recommend some of the best trampoline anchor kits available on amazon.com.
 ## Steps To Follow When Anchoring Trampoline Wind Anchors
-Step 1 -�Go through this [guide](https://pestpolicy.com/best-trampoline-anchors/)
+Step 1 -Go through this [guide](https://pestpolicy.com/best-trampoline-anchors/)
 , click, and order an anchoring kit that you feel is ideal for you.
 The decision you make should be dependent on the type of soil in your compound, the size of your trampoline, and the level of wind or storm in your area.
-Step 2 -�Select an appropriate location where the trampoline will be set up.
+Step 2 -Select an appropriate location where the trampoline will be set up.
 Mark the position of each leg, dig deep holes, and Twist the anchors for several inches into the ground.
 Or you can place the anchors on the legs of the trampoline.
 The installation route you take will depend on the manufacturers instructions.
 If the kit didnt come with instructions, get a strap that will help connect the anchor to the trampoline frame.
 For good results, Ensure that you Strap each leg to its corresponding anchor.
-Step 3 -�Place the anchor on the holes you had dug and twist them several inches into the ground.
+Step 3 -Place the anchor on the holes you had dug and twist them several inches into the ground.
 Wrap each trampoline leg with a strap, before attaching it to the anchor.
 You can also secure all the straps using the hooks attached to the trampoline frame as well as one of the screw holes of the ground anchor.
-Step 4 -�Bolt or screw all the anchors into the ground, then, carefully adjust all the straps to attain the same tension.
+Step 4 -Bolt or screw all the anchors into the ground, then, carefully adjust all the straps to attain the same tension.
 Step 5 - After youve secured the trampoline legs to the ground, you should also protect your trampolines disk.
 Read Also:
 Swing Sets for Small Yards
 .
 It is common to see the disk or upper part of the trampoline detach from the legs, notably if the set-up was permanent.
-Step 6 -�Youll need to secure the frame of the trampoline using ratchet straps; these straps will help to safeguard the upper part of the trampoline from detaching itself.
+Step 6 -Youll need to secure the frame of the trampoline using ratchet straps; these straps will help to safeguard the upper part of the trampoline from detaching itself.
 First, get pointed stakes (pickets) and insert them into the ground near the perimeter of the bouncing surface.
 Now, wrap those ratchet straps via the frame of the trampoline and the pickets, this way youll make a better and stable anchor that will protect your trampoline.